-If a student’s academic or professional performance falls below minimum expectations, the faculty may place the student on probation or recommend dismissal from the program.
+If a student’s academic or professional performance falls below minimum expectations, the faculty may issue a warning, place the student on probation with a remediation plan, or recommend dismissal from the program.
 Film majors must also adhere to the University Academic Honor System, Student Conduct Code, and Summons to Responsible Freedom which can be found online in the FSU General Bulletin.

 A student placed on probation or dismissed from the College by the faculty for reasons other than the student’s failure to maintain the minimum required GPA may appeal the faculty’s decision to the Dean.
 The student’s appeal must be submitted in writing to the Dean within 30 days from the date on which the student was placed on probation or dismissed.